App Comparison

 Is Todoist better than Microsoft To Do for productivity?

 It depends on how you define productivity.
-Todoist offers more advanced features like filters, karma tracking, and complex project structures — which suits power users.
-Microsoft To Do is better for users who want simplicity and a clean daily focus routine.
-Both can boost productivity, but Todoist has the edge for heavy task loads.
+Todoist offers more advanced features like filters, karma tracking, and complex project structures, which suits power users.
+To Do is better for users who want simplicity and a clean daily focus routine.
+Both can meaningfully improve how you work, but Todoist has the edge for heavy task loads.

 Can I use Microsoft To Do for free?

-Yes, Microsoft To Do is entirely free.
+Yes, entirely free.
 You just need a free Microsoft account to get started.
-There are no premium tiers — every feature is available at no cost, which makes it one of the most generous free task managers available.
+There are no premium tiers, every feature is available at no cost, which makes it one of the most generous free task managers available.

 Does Todoist work with Google Calendar?

 Yes.
 Todoist integrates with Google Calendar on its free plan through a two-way sync.
 Tasks with due dates appear in your Google Calendar, and changes sync back automatically.
-This is one of Todoist’s most popular integrations and a major advantage over Microsoft To Do for non-Microsoft users.
+This is one of Todoist’s most-used integrations and a major advantage over To Do for non-Microsoft users.

 Which app is better for students?

-Microsoft To Do is a strong pick for students — it’s free, simple, and easy to learn.
+To Do is a strong pick for students, it’s free, simple, and easy to learn.
 Todoist’s free tier also works well for students managing multiple subjects or deadlines.
-If a student already uses a school-provided Microsoft 365 account, To Do integrates seamlessly with that environment.
+Students already using a school-provided Microsoft 365 account will find To Do integrates naturally with that environment, with no extra setup required.

 Is there a Todoist vs Microsoft To Do winner for remote workers?

-Remote workers who use multiple tools — like Slack, Notion, or Google Workspace — will get more value from Todoist’s broad integrations.
-Those embedded in a Microsoft 365 environment (Teams, Outlook, SharePoint) will find Microsoft To Do more naturally connected.
-The winner depends entirely on your existing tech stack.
+Remote workers who use multiple tools, like Slack, Notion, or Google Workspace, will get more value from Todoist’s broad integrations.
+Those embedded in a Microsoft 365 environment will find To Do more naturally connected to their existing setup.
+The winner depends entirely on your tech stack.
 For remote workers managing multiple digital tools, our guide on apps that automate your money is worth pairing with a solid task manager to stay productive and financially organized.